srobo/kitbook/docs/volunteering/internal-teams-guidance.md

 Kick-off projects.
 At the start of a project or task, ensure that those who are going to be doing the work understand what's involved and that everyone has a clear picture of what a good outcome looks like.
-I realise this totally sounds like corporate management rubbish, but repeated personal experience shows it's totally worth doing.
+Yes, this totally sounds like corporate management rubbish, but repeated experience shows it's worth doing.

 [How and Why to Kick-off your projects](https://thread.engineering/2019-11-10-project-kickoffs/) describes one approach to this.